Updated WWE Crown Jewel Card | 411MANIA

 Updated WWE Crown Jewel Card

-– WWE has an updated card for WWE Crown Jewel following Smackdown 1000.
-The show takes place on November 2nd from Riyadh, Saudi Arabia.
+– WWE has an updated card for WWE Crown Jewel following this week’s Smackdown.
+The show takes place on November 2nd and airs live on WWE Network.
 The updated card is as follows:

 * WWE Championship Match: Daniel Bryan vs. AJ Styles